-Today, we’re going to share a spicy pan-fried noodles dish that we’ve been making for as long as we can remember.
-It’s just about as simple as it gets, with only a small handful of ingredients involved and no special skills beyond boiling a pot of water and heating up a pan.
+Today, we’re going to share a dish we’ve been making for as long as we can remember: spicy pan-fried noodles.
+It’s just about as simple as it gets.
+There’s a small handful of ingredients involved and no special skills required beyond boiling a pot of water and heating up a pan.

-You can find the noodles and the special sauce (to be discussed in a moment) at any Chinese grocery store.
+You can find the noodles and the chili sauce (to be discussed in a moment) for this recipe at any Chinese grocery store.

-First you’ve got your noodles.
 You’ll need a particular kind of noodle for this dish.
 The “Hong Kong Style Pan-fried Noodle,” to be exact.
-Not to be confused with “won ton noodles,” which can look a little similar.
-Apologies for the glare in the picture there.
-It was the lunchtime light coming through the window.
+Not to be confused with “wonton noodles,” which can look a little similar.

-We used to make this spicy pan-fried noodles dish with a simple chili garlic sauce (kind of like Sriracha, but with a chunkier consistency).
+We used to make this spicy pan-fried noodles dish with a simple chili garlic sauce (like a sambal).
 But then…we found THIS: